 In September of 2014 a grant request was sent to the National Parks Service’s Maritime Heritage program for $200,000 that needed to be matched dollar for dollar.
 It too had the support of USLSS Heritage Association, the Maine congressional delegation, the Governor and many other non-profits.
 Legislation was filed in January of 2015 with the State of Maine for an additional $200,000 to serve as the match.
-WILSSA had also gathered pledges of $150,000 from private donors.
-Permitting work for the building and grounds with state and federal agencies was also begun.
+WILSSA also gathered pledges of $150,000 from private donors.
+Permitting work for the building and grounds with state and federal agencies was well underway.

 The National Register eligibility would not have happened without the help of Tim Dring, Board Chair of USLSSHA.
 He traveled to Augusta Maine (in March!) to visit with the SHPO in person and made a compelling argument.
 Wick York also lent a persuasive hand by phone that day.
 The local building code was not going to allow the restoration to occur as the work was too extensive, unless the building could be designated as “historic” by the SHPO.
 Tim and Wick’s efforts to help save Wood Island Station will long be remembered.
 Tim also provided detailed information about the exact rescue craft that served this station.

 By April of 2016 contracts had been signed with a hazardous materials clean up firm and a general contractor specializing in historic preservation.
 USLSSHA’s own Penny Watson had even helped create an inventory of the “historic fabric” inside the building in June of 2015 to inform the scope of work for the clean up and restoration crews.
 The groundbreaking ceremony for the restoration occurred on June 6, 2016.
 There is a wonderful video about it on the WILSSA web page.
-The 90+ year old grand daughter of one of the Station’s builders, Barbara Hauck, unveiled a sign describing all of the Phase One participants.
+The 90+ year old granddaughter of one of the Station’s builders, Barbara Hauck, unveiled a sign describing all of the Phase One participants.

 Sam Reid, President

-Wood Island Life Saving Station Association
+Wood Island Life-Saving Station Association